 In recent years, annuities have been making a comeback.
 Having weathered the economic crisis in 2008 with most of their value intact, fixed-rate annuities have become the standard for retirement savings that generate income with no risk of loss to the principle.
-These annuities are designed for modest growth, primarily to keep up with inflation and the cost of living, while giving their holders the security of not having to take look at high-risk investments to cover their lifestyle.
+These annuities are designed for modest growth, primarily to keep up with inflation and the cost of living while giving their holders the security of not having to take a look at high-risk investments to cover their lifestyle.

 Also, most variable annuities have a declining surrender fee built into the structure of the annuity.
 The length of time that the surrender fee applies is different for each company and each product and should be one of the significant aspects of the annuity you check thoroughly.
-A surrender fee means that if you change your mind or have an emergency where you need your principle, you are subject to up to a 7 percent penalty.
-This penalty is levied on the principle and on any gains your account has made, in other words, the full account value.
+A surrender fee means that if you change your mind or have an emergency where you need your principal, you are subject to up to a 7 percent penalty.
+This penalty is levied on the principal and on any gains your account has made, in other words, the full account value.

 The federal government also charges a penalty of 10 percent plus the regular tax on any withdrawals made on these annuities before the holder is 59 1/2 years old.
 Establishing a variable annuity is not something to be taken lightly if there is any chance you will need the money for a different purpose between the times you set it up and when you are 59 1/2.